ionic-team/ionic-docs/src/content/pro/builds/intro.md

 ## Introduction

-The [Git Workflow](/docs/pro/basics/git/) at the core of Ionic Pro allows you to push commits of your app code, which can then be used to trigger two distinct types of builds: Deploy and Package Builds.
+The [Git Workflow](/docs/pro/basics/git/) at the core of Ionic Appflow allows you to push commits of your app code, which can then be used to trigger two distinct types of builds: Deploy and Package Builds.

 ### Concurrency limits